waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 Web3 has been used by a few communities to push future visions of the web, including the "semantic web" where web data is better structured with meaning than currently exists, and "the internet of things" where various devices other than traditional servers and personal computers more natively integrate over the internet.

 Today, the most popular meaning of Web3 relates to the vision of a decentralized web that's been promoted by distributed systems engineers and since co-opted by the broader blockchain community, notably the venture capital firm Andreesen Horowitz.

-Some notable engineers who were early advocates for Web3 are Juan Benet who created IPFS, which is a decentralized file hosting solution, similar to Amazon Web Services S3 but without Amazon as a central authority.
+One key engineer who has been an advocate for Web3 ais Juan Benet who created IPFS, which is a decentralized file hosting solution, similar to Amazon Web Services S3 but without Amazon as a central authority.
 [Here's a talk from him from 2018 advocating for his vision](https://www.youtube.com/watch?v=l44z35vabvA).

 The [Web3 foundation](https://web3.foundation/about/) was founded by [Dr. Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood), a computer scientist notable for designing the Ethereum Rust client, the Ethereum smart contract language Solidity, and the Polkadot cryptocurrency invented to improve the scalability of blockchains by offering cross-chain compatibility solutions.
 The foundation describes their mission as "to nurture cutting-edge applications for decentralized software protocols."